Institutional Revolutionary Party: Left-wing splits from the PRI

 In 1986, Cuauhtémoc Cárdenas (former Governor of Michoacán and son of the former president of Mexico Lázaro Cárdenas) formed the "Democratic Current" (Spanish: Corriente Democrática) of the PRI, which criticized the federal government for reducing spending on social programs to increase payments on foreign debt.
 The members of the Democratic Current were expelled from the party and formed the National Democratic Front (FDN, Spanish: Frente Democrático Nacional) in 1987.
 The following year, the FDN elected Cárdenas as presidential candidate for the 1988 presidential election which was won by Carlos Salinas de Gortari, obtaining 50.89% of the votes (according to official figures) versus 32% of Cárdenas.
 The official results were delayed, with the Secretary of the Interior (until then, the organizer of elections) blaming it on a computer system failure.
-Cárdenas, who claimed to have won and claimed such computer failure was caused by a manipulation of the system to count votes.
+Cárdenas claimed to have won and claimed such computer failure was caused by a manipulation of the system to count votes.
 Manuel Clouthier of the National Action Party (PAN, Partido Acción Nacional) also claimed to have won, although not as vocally.

 Miguel de la Madrid, Mexico's president at the time of the 1988 election, admitted in 2004 that, on the evening of the election, he received news that Cárdenas was going to win by a majority, and that he and others rigged the election as a result.

 Clouthier, Cárdenas and Rosario Ibarra de Piedra then complained before the building of the Secretary of the Interior.
 Clouthier and his followers then set up other protests, among them one at the Chamber of Deputies, demanding that the electoral packages be opened.
 In 1989, Clouthier presented an alternative cabinet (a British style Shadow Cabinet) with Diego Fernández de Cevallos, Jesús González Schmal, Fernando Canales Clariond, Francisco Villarreal Torres, Rogelio Sada Zambrano, María Elena Álvarez Bernal, Moisés Canales, Vicente Fox, Carlos Castillo Peraza and Luis Felipe Bravo Mena as cabinet members and Clouthier as cabinet coordinator.
 The purpose of this cabinet was to vigilate the actions of the government.
 Clouthier died next October in an accident with Javier Calvo, a federal deputy.
 The accident has been claimed by the PAN as a state assassination since then.
 That same year, the PRI lost its first state government with the election of Ernesto Ruffo Appel as governor of Baja California.

 Attempt at internal reform, 1990s

-Luis Donaldo Colosio at the time party president attempted a "democratic experiment" to open up the party at the level of candidates for gubernatorial and municipal elections, which would bar precandidates from campaigning for the nomination, but without a democratic tradition within the party and as basic a fact as the lack of lists of party membership meant the experiment failed.
+Luis Donaldo Colosio, at the time party president, attempted a "democratic experiment" to open up the party at the level of candidates for gubernatorial and municipal elections, which would bar precandidates from campaigning for the nomination, but without a democratic tradition within the party and as basic a fact as the lack of lists of party membership meant the experiment failed.
 Carlos Salinas de Gortari resisted any attempts to reform the party.
 At the end of 1994, after the assassination of Colosio who had been designated the PRI presidential candidate, the party did move toward greater internal democracy.